BEST BEGINNER SURF SPOTS IN BALI

 Baby Padang Padang or Inside Padang Padang

 You may have heard of Padang Padang before; it is possibly one of the best left-hand barreling waves on the planet.
-Every time a large south/ southwest swell that hits Indonesia, surf media is set ablaze with captivating images of the monstrous left in its best form.
+Every time a large south/ southwest swell hits Indonesia, surf media is set ablaze with captivating images of the monstrous left in its best form.
 The famous wave has a steep take-off, a speedy cylindrical face, and for those willing to test it, an impossibly deep barrel that increases in size as it draws water off the shallow reef.

 Now, you may be wondering why such a monstrous wave is on a list of beginner-friendly surf breaks in Bali?
 Well, Padang Padang also has a right.
 So, while the left at Pandang Padang is a ferocious, hollow, experts only wave, the right caters to entry-level surfers.
 The right-hander at Padang Padang breaks almost directly in front of the beach and works during most tides.